edibotopic/qute-start/readme.md

 When you edit a text element and re-focus on another (or click elsewhere) the current state of the page will be saved to _local storage_.
 Standard shortcuts for copying/pasting, bolding/italicising, etc., should work as normal.

+Note: if you want to use keyboard shortcuts on the homepage (e.g., H, J, K, L movement keys in qutebrowser) you must ensure you are not focused on an editable text element.
+Simply click just outside the outline that appears when you are text editing and it should work fine.

 You will probably want to create your own page from scratch, however.
 If so, delete mine and rename `template.html` to `index.html`.
 Edit the `index.html` to add different links, styles, etc.